 Essential oils can uplift and give a good boost.
 Diffusing lemongrass oil or peppermint oil into the air helps revitalize and restore energy almost immediately.

 Essential oils have a long history of being used as antiviral, anti-fungal, antibacterial agents even before the modern medical discovery of these microscopic influences.
 Thieves oil, a blend of cinnamon, rosemary, clove, eucalyptus, and lemon oils, has been shown in studies to eliminate bacteria and viruses, as well as mold.
 The blend is called thieves as it was used during the bubonic plague when “thieves” stole from those who had died as a way not to get sick.
-Lemongrass, peppermint, geranium, and eucalyptus can be used topically as anti-fungals.
-Oregano, basil, and thyme are helpful when antimicrobial action is needed.
+Lemongrass, peppermint, geranium, and eucalyptus can be used topically as antifungals.
+Oregano, basil, thyme and other in-home garden herbs are helpful when antimicrobial action is needed.

 Essential oils can help ease the digestive system by breaking down the nutrients for proper digestion.
 Peppermint and grapefruit are well-known oils that help the digestive process, which supports our energy, growth, and cellular repair.